Close Menu

 1. Housebreaking (Potty Training)

-• Be patient: Shih-Tzus are small and may need more time to control their bladders.
+• Be patient: Shih-Tzus are small and require more time to learn bladder control.

 2. Basic Commands